AndyObtiva/glimmer-dsl-opal/README.md

 - `display`
 - `async_exec`

+## Principles

+- **Live purely in Rubyland via the Glimmer GUI DSL**, completely oblivious to web browser technologies.
+- **Forget Routers!** Glimmer DSL for Opal supports auto-routing of custom shells (windows), which are opened as separate tabs in a web browser with automatically generated routes and bookmarkable URLs.
+- **HTML is strictly made for creating documents not interactive applications**.
+As such, software engineers can avoid it and focus on creating web applications more productively with Glimmer DSL for Opal in pure Ruby (just like they do in desktop development) while content creators and web designers can be the ones responsible for creating HTML documents for web content purposes only as HTML was originally intended.
+Web designers may also style Glimmer DSL for Opal applications since they auto-generate symantic markup.
+That way, Glimmer web GUI is used and embedded in web pages that provide users with applications while the rest of the web pages are maintained by non-engineers.
+This achieves a correct separation of responsibilities and better productivity and maintainability.
+- **Web servers are used just like servers in traditional client/server architecture**, meaning they simply provide RMI services to enable centralizing some of the application logic and data in the cloud to make available everywhere and enable data-sharing with others.

 ## Background

 The original idea behind Glimmer DSL for Opal was that you start by having a [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) desktop app that communicates with a Rails API for any web/cloud concerns.
 The pure Ruby [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) is very simple, so it is more productive to build GUI in it since it does not go through a server/client request/response cycle and can be iterated on locally with a much shorter feedback cycle.
 Once the GUI and the rest of the app is built.
 You simply embed it in a Rails app as a one line require statement after adding the Glimmer DSL for Opal gem, and BOOM, it just works on the web inside a web browser with the same server/client communication you had in the desktop app (I am working on adding minimal support for net/http in Opal so that desktop apps that use it continue to work in a web browser.
 Until then, just use [Opal-jQuery](https://github.com/opal/opal-jquery) http support).
 That way, you get two apps for one: desktop and web.